OSU-BMBL/scDEAL/README.md

 # scDEAL documentation
 Deep Transfer Learning of Drug Sensitivity by Integrating Bulk and Single-cell RNA-seq data

-## Libiries to run to model
+## Libraries to run to model
-Following envrionment or packages are required to run the program:
+Following environment or packages are required to run the program:

 - python 3.7.3
 - torch 1.3.0